fbielejec/fbielejec.github.io/_posts/2020-07-01-rust-opencv-eye-center-localisation.md

 I reckoned Rust would be a perfect choice for writing performant, numerical code.
 First step would be to implement an algorithm responsible for tracking the location of eye center in a frame (the pupil), and this blog post is describing one possible approach.

-I started researching the subject and quickly found that the state-of-the art is described in [Timm and Barth](https://www.inb.uni-luebeck.de/fileadmin/files/PUBPDFS/TiBa11b.pdf).
+I started researching the subject and quickly found that the state-of-the art is described in [Timm and Barth, 2011](https://www.inb.uni-luebeck.de/fileadmin/files/PUBPDFS/TiBa11b.pdf).
 I highly recommend reading the paper.
 A bit more searching revealed that [trishume](https://github.com/trishume/eyeLike) did all the hard work of implementing their algorithm in C++ using OpenCV.
 Armed with this reference implementation and the original paper I could easily implement it in Rust.